-We plan to develop more fabrics using organic cotton and recycled materials
+Plan to develop more fabrics using recycled materials

 Which are the main denim producing regions in Japan?
 How much denim does the Japanese market produce annually?
 Who are the key players?